How to enable Dark Mode on iPhone (and why you should)

 How to get Dark Mode for iPhone in earlier iOS versions

-While the iPhone’s Dark Mode is just coming out with the release of iOS 13, there is a workaround to enable a similar feature in earlier operating systems.
+While the iPhone’s Dark Mode is just coming out, there is a workaround to enable a similar feature in iOS 12 or earlier.
 The workaround is not perfect, but it is definitely a step in the right direction.
 Especially if you’re hoping to make your iPhone a little less harsh on your eyes.

 - Go to Settings > General > Accessibilities > Display Accommodations > Invert Colors.